alvita25/Mental-Health-Predictor-using-ML/README.md

 ----------------
 The Mental Health Chatbot is an intelligent conversational system designed to provide emotional support and assist users in understanding their mental well-being through natural language interaction.
 It leverages Machine Learning (ML) models to interpret user input, detect underlying emotional states (like stress, anxiety, or sadness), and respond empathetically in real-time.

+The chatbot integrates five separate ML classifiers —
+- XGBoost
+- LightGBM
+- Random Forest
+- Naive Bayes
+- Logistic Regression
-The chatbot integrates five separate ML classifiers — XGBoost, LightGBM, Random Forest, Naive Bayes, and Logistic Regression — each trained to predict the emotional category of user messages based on text data and linguistic features.
+Each trained to predict the emotional category of user messages based on text data and linguistic features.
 Among them, XGBoost serves as the primary model due to its superior accuracy, generalization capability, and robustness to complex, non-linear relationships in text-based features.

 Prerequisites
 -------------